keajs/kea-docs/docs/core/reducers.md

-If, however, you find yourself constantly writing code that has actions such as `setName`, `setPrice`, `setLoading` and `setError` with corresponding reducers `name`, `price`, `loading` and `error` and a 1:1 mapping between them, you're probably following an anti-pattern and doing something wrong.
+If, however, you find yourself constantly writing code that has actions such as `setName`, `setPrice`, `setLoading` and `setError` with corresponding reducers `name`, `price`, `loading` and `error` and a singular 1:1 mapping between them, you're probably following an anti-pattern and doing something wrong.

-You'll see a more complete example to illustrate this point in the doc about [listeners](/docs/core/listeners).
+You'll see an example of this anti-pattern in the section about [listeners](/docs/core/listeners).

 ## Pure functions